 There are some Mac repair specialists who offer component (chip) level logic board repairs.
 Their skills and knowledge are well above the Genius Bar’s technicians.
 Apple technicians may tell you that the logic board is not repairable.
 This is not true.
 The majority of faulty logic boards can be economically repaired with proper skills, knowledge and equipment.

 These Mac repair specialists work on troubleshooting logic board components (or chips) such as transistors, resistors, capacitors, CPUs, GPUs and so on.
 They can identify the faulty chips among the many thousands on the board and then replace them without damaging the surrounding chips.
 This is the most economic way to get your Mac working again.
 The logic board repair services cost $200-$600 depending on the Mac model.

-If you check the customer reviews of these services providers, you will find the majority or even all the reviews are about Mac repairs.
-Lots of people would share the details of their repair experiences when they received outstanding service.
+If you check the customer reviews of these Mac repair specialists, you will find the majority or even all the reviews are about Mac repairs.
+Lots of people would share the details of their repair experiences after they received outstanding services.